thisisashwinraj/Elxsi-Mathematical-Python-Package/README.md

 - NumPy (>=1.20.3) - Learn about the NumPy package here, and install the package following the guidelines here

 **Note:**
-Elxsi runs on all operating systems, is quick to install, & is available for untied use.
+Elxsi runs on all operating systems, is quick to install, and is available for free use.
 No version of Elxsi supports Python 2.7, and Python 3.4.
 Elxsi's plotting capabiliies requires matplotlib (>= 2.1.1) and seaborn (>= 0.9.0) packages.

 ### Files and Folders
 The directories, and subdirectories used, that are of critical importance to the Elxsi python package are as mentioned: